Michigan Civilian Conservation Corps/AmeriCorps Stewardship CrewsContact: Thomas Tucker 517-202-1378Agency: Natural

 MCCC/AmeriCorps Stewardship Crews implement ecological restoration and other resource management activities on Michigan Department of Natural Resources state park and recreation area lands.
 These crews work to protect some of the most significant and threatened natural resources, including marshes, fens, oak barrens and lakeplain prairies.
 Through dedication and teamwork, they have a direct and positive impact on ecosystems throughout the state.

 There are two stewardship crews to choose from in Southern Michigan.
-One crew is based at Island Lake Recreation Area and will work on projects throughout southern Michigan.
-The position description for opportunities at this location is available here.
+One crew is based at Brighton State Recreation Area works on restoration projects throughout southern Michigan.
 The other stewardship crew is based at and primarily works at Algonac State Park.
-A complete position description for the Algonac State Park is available here.
 Both crews provide an excellent opportunity to gain valuable hands-on experience in ecological restoration.
 The MCCC Stewardship Crew is trained and directed by the Parks and Recreation Division, Stewardship Unit staff.
 Crew members should understand and appreciate the non-financial rewards of helping to preserve Michigan's natural resources for this and future generations.

 The Michigan Civilian Conservation Corps (MCCC) is a special program that provides a variety of service opportunities to prepare young adults for future employment by enhancing on-the-job skills, offering many training opportunities, and providing hands-on work experiences to protect Michigan's unique natural heritage.